 - Physical: Constant pushing and or pulling up to 25 lbs, frequent pushing and/or pulling of 50 lbs and occasional pushing and/or pulling of greater than 100 lbs of equipment, supplies, and material with assistance.
 Reaching, standing, sitting, crouching, kneeling, seeing, walking, and hearing.
 May involve operating a 4WD truck including installing tire chains.

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
 This job description is designed to indicate the general nature and level of work and is not designed to contain or be interpreted as a comprehensive list of all duties, responsibilities, and qualifications required of employees assigned to this job.
 Duties and responsibilities may change at any time.
 This job description is not intended to be an exhaustive list of all duties, responsibilities, or qualifications associated with the job.

 Compensation: Starting wage is $13 per hour.
-Housing may be available at the Aspen Base of Operations
+Housing may be available at 10th Mountain’s Leadville and Aspen facilities.

 Application Deadline: April 1st of each year (Notification of employment will be sent by May 1st).

 Priority is given to applicants who can begin work on the start date, with minimal time off requested during the program.